isabelacmor/colorwatch/README.md

-# hexwatch for Pebble Time
+# colorwatch for Pebble Time
-Displays the time as hex with changing background colors.
+Displays the time with varying background colors based on Pebble Time's supported colors library.
 Features battery level display and date.
-Updates font colors to be readable on any Pebble Time supported background color.
+Updates font colors to be readable.

 Download coming soon to Pebble store.